This guide will help you out if you want to quickly compare and evaluate the best construction project management software on the market today.

 What Is The Most Used Construction Project Management Software?

-Procore is a household name in construction project management used by over 2 million subcontractors, GCs, and owners around the world.
+Procore is a household name in construction project management software products used by over 2 million subcontractors, GCs, and owners around the world.

 Construction Project Management Software Comparison Criteria